docsom/web-app-project/README.md

 ### Running the Application on the host machine

-You first download the Dockerfile, cse364-project-0.0.1-SNAPSHOT.war and run.sh in the environment folder.
+You first download the Dockerfile and run.sh in the environment folder.
 Run the following commands:
 **$ docker build -t image_name /path/to/Dockerfile**
 **$ docker run -p 8080:8080 -it image_name**